timea-solid/SolidHelloWorlds/README.md

 # How to run the code locally

 1. Git clone repo.
 2. OPTIONAL: Change the links to the data model and forms over in the [config.js](https://github.com/timea-solid/SolidHelloWorlds/blob/master/src/config.js).
-Defaults are the KG and form of the project.
+Defaults are the Knowledge Graph (KG) and form of the project.
 3. OPTIONAL: Change the link to the appsDisplay.ttl over in the [index.html](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/index.html#L24)
-4. OPTIONAL: Change the link to your KG in the appsDisplay.ttl [L20](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L20) and [L42](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L42)
+4. OPTIONAL: Change the link to your Knowledge Graph (KG) in the appsDisplay.ttl [L20](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L20) and [L42](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L42)
 5. Run with `npm run start` or `npx vite`.

 ***NOTE*** Unfortunately solid-ui only works with absolute URLs reason why the development KG and forms are the ones deployed on my Pod.